 STC also includes a four-day retreat, called Base Camp, which takes place at the beautiful Current River wilderness area in Missouri’s Ozark Mountains.
 All first-year undergraduates attend Base Camp, as well as selected faculty and staff.
 The trip includes canoeing, hiking, and other activities, and emphasizes cooperation, learning outdoor skills, and having fun.
 Students entering in January have a winter Base Camp retreat in Iowa featuring skiing and ice skating.
 Base camp is not required for those with family or health concerns.

-In the next block, you will take a seminar that develops your critical and creative thinking skills, through studying a disciple of your choice.
+In the next block, you will take a seminar that develops your critical and creative thinking skills, through studying a discipline of your choice.
 You’ll also begin to learn the unique technical vocabulary and types of evidence this discipline uses to evaluate knowledge.
 These seminars are writing intensive (and often reading intensive as well).
 Analytical writing and classroom discussions and exercises promote deep thinking about the topics you’re exploring.
 Seminar enrollments are capped at 15 students.
-Almost every academic department offers a CCTS, and these seminars can count towards your major requirements.
+These seminars can count towards your major requirements.